ninegua/ic-nix/README.md

 Feature:

-- [x] Build native binaries with nix-build.
+- [x] Build native binaries with nix-build with glibc.
+- [x] Dynamic binaries with minimal dependencies: glibc on Linux, system libs on OS X.
-- [ ] Build Wasm binaries with nix-build.
+- [x] Build Wasm binaries with nix-build.
-- [ ] Develop with nix-shell.
+- [x] Develop with nix-shell.
 - [ ] Build and run all tests.
 - [ ] Build release binaries on Github (static build if possible).